 The Dictionary can enrich your search by establishing synonym and type of connections between queries.
-Unlike Result Mappings, the Dictionary can be appended on the fly, without the need to re-index your entire website after submitting new entries or deleting older ones.

 Choose Synonym in the little dropdown on the left and add synonyms by typing in words and hitting "Enter".
 When you're done, click on the tick ✓ to save the connection.

 Synonyms are bidirectional: every page mentioning canine will also be found for dog, doggo, pup, etc.